Financial-Times/origami/README.md

 ```

-The `bookmark-outline` and `share` icons are made available by default for custom share features as shown in the [Origami registry demos](https://registry.origami.ft.com/components/o-share).
+The `share` icon is made available by default for custom share features as shown in the [Origami registry demos](https://registry.origami.ft.com/components/o-share).

 ## Sass